ar3/our_gruuv/RULES.md

 ### Method Design
 - Methods should be as small as possible, following Sandi Metz's rules for code maintainability
 - Keep methods focused and single-purpose
+- Follow SOLID principles when appropriate, especially DRY (Don't Repeat Yourself) - use partials and abstractions for identical/near-identical code

 ### Constants
 - Avoid putting constants hardcoded in views when reasonable to do so